Blog > Treatment Strategies > Top Anxiety Assessment Tools Used by Mental Health Professionals

 • Suicide risk

-• Validation: Assessment tools typically go through rigorous validation processes, so you can use them and view the results with much more confidence than, say, a personal interpretation of an informal interview.
+• Validity confirms the tool accurately measures anxiety.
+Assessment tools typically go through rigorous validation processes, so you can use them and view the results with much more confidence than, say, a personal interpretation of an informal interview.

 Generalized Anxiety Disorder Scale (GAD-7)